What inspired you to start Italic?

 How does Italic select which products to sell?

-We also aim to sell items that are sold with margins sufficient enough for a customer to recognize savings.
+We also aim to sell items that are sold with margins sufficient enough for a customer to recognise savings.
 For example, diamond earrings that typically retail for $1,000, Italic will sell for $300.
-While it’s still a higher price point, those savings are noticeable.
+While it’s still a higher price point, that savings are noticeable.

 Luxury without labels is the cornerstone that makes up our value, brand proposition, product quality, and customer shopping experience.

 How is your team continuing to innovate on the supply chain side?

 The supply chain is managed through a combination of art and science.
 We make educated decisions and have industry veterans that bring a lot of experience across each category we serve.
 We operate with about a thousand SKUs and each brings a high degree of variation.